Best Django Books (2023) for Beginner and Intermediate/Advanced Programmers

 Django for APIs

-The book covers building 3 Django APIs from scratch, connecting to a React frontend, user authentication (basic, sessions, tokens), permissions, documentation, viewsets and routers.
+The book covers building 3 Django APIs from scratch, testing, deployment user authentication (basic, sessions, tokens), permissions, documentation, viewsets and routers.

 The Temple of Django Database Performance